Advertisement

 After shift

-If too wired to sleep, 20-minute nap can take edge off before main sleep
+If you're too wired to crash immediately, a 20-minute nap can take the edge off without stealing from your main sleep block.

 Optimize Your Sleep Environment